tsdaemon/tsdaemon.github.io/_posts/2024-02-21-talk-notion-openai-functions.md

 )
 ```

-Lets try now creating a thread and run it:
+Let's now create a thread and run it:

 ```python
 thread = client.beta.threads.create()